 There is no tuition.
 UiB does not charge tuition fees either to Norwegian or international students due to its status as a public institution.

 There is however, a semester fee for UiB.
-This fee goes to the SiB (Student Welfare Organisation).
+This fee goes to Sammen (the student welfare organisation).
 As of July 2015 the fee is NOK 590 per semester, this applies to all students except those on exchange programmes.

 Cost of Living

-For an idea of some of the costs of living, take a look at this past blog post, “Cost of Living”.
+For an idea of some of the costs of living, take a look at this blog post on the cost of living.

 - Make sure you explore the ‘Admissions’ tab of the UiB’s Education Page in detail, so you can gather all the information you need to make decisions and apply for programmes.